instructions on sending mixes online for mastering

 ~Song title(s) (in the order you want them in)

-~Email address to send PayPal or CASH invoice to (if applicable)
+~Email address to send PayPal, CASH or Venmo invoice to (if applicable)

 ● Our prices are $60 per song.
 If you have more than 1 version of the same song, the main version will be $60 and all alternate versions will be $30 each. (example: 1 main, 1 radio and 1 instrumental of the same song would be $120) There will be a 3% convenience fee for PayPal/credit card/debit card payments.
 We offer a package deal for albums/mix-tapes over 10 songs.
 Contact us for details.